 If customers elect to use our referral service for informing a friend about our sites and services, we may ask them for the friend's name, interests and e-mail address.
 Elder Law Lawyers will store and use this information to send the friend an invitation.
 This information may also be used to provide information about our company and related products and services.
 The friend may contact us as specified in the tell-a-friend message to request that no further communications be sent.

 We have features where our customers can submit information to us (such as our feedback forms).
 Where such submissions include requests for service, support or information, we may forward them to our agents, as needed, to best respond to the specific request.
 In addition, we may retain e-mails and other information sent to us for our internal administrative purposes, and to help us to serve customers better.
 Please note that letters to the editor and similar submissions may be made public, unless they refer to current registered businesses, in which case information is not disclosed.

 Communications from Us: Service Updates, Special Offers

-Elder Law Lexington will never send email notifications to users unless they specifically request so.
+Elder Law Lawyers will never send email notifications to users unless they specifically request so.

 Automatic Data Collection

 Elder Law Lawyers has features that automatically collect information from customers, to deliver content specific to customers' interests and to honor their preferences.
 This information assists us in creating products and services that will serve the needs of our customers.

 For example, we use "cookies," a piece of data stored on the user's hard drive containing information about the user.
 Cookies benefit the user by requiring login only once, thereby saving time while on our web site.
 If users reject the cookies, they may be limited in the use of some areas of our web site.
 For example, the user may not be able to participate in sweepstakes, contests or drawings.